Structure of the ICMSA

 Our current President is Pat McCormack from Tipperary.
 He was elected Dairy Chairperson in December 2009, and was elected Deputy President in December 2011.
 Pat was elected President in December 2016, where he succeeded John Comer in the role.

-Our Deputy President is Lorcan McCabe from Co.
-Cavan.
-He was first elected Farm Business Chairperson in 2010 where he served for six years before being elected Deputy President in December 2016, succeeding Pat McCormack.
+Our Deputy President is Denis Drennan from Co.
+Kilkenny.
+He was first elected Farm and Rural Affairs Chairperson in 2017 before being elected Deputy President in April 2022, succeeding Lorcan McCabe.

 +353 (0)61 314677